apache/cloudstack-documentation/source/installguide/overview/_requirements.rst

 The machines that will run the Management Server and MySQL database must meet the following requirements.
 The same machines can also be used to provide primary and secondary storage, such as via localdisk or NFS.
-The Management Server may be placed on a virtual machine.
+The Management Server may be placed on an Instance.

 -  Operating system: